Parque Culiacan, Manhattan Beach, California

 Photos by William Cooper, text by Mark R. Hatlie

 These pictures were taken on September 17, 2005.
+I blogged some comments on it in 2010 at the Sites of Memory blog.

 This park is located in my home town of Manhattan Beach, California.
 Since research done by local high school teacher and activist Bob Brigham in the 1960s, it has been known that the city got the land for this park by using eminent domain laws to evict four black families in the 1920s.
 I am still doing some research into the history of this marker, which was put up in 2003, so my comments (see bottom) are still somewhat speculative and very general.